krmarshall/Fainne-Mor/docs/01-rules/05-classes/monk.md

 title: Monk
 ---

-## ?
+## ???
-Probably just needs a reprint or large rework from WotC.
+IDK dude, really just needs a reprint or massive rework from WotC.